volllly/rotz/README.md

 > `Rot s`<br>
 > `Rotz`

-rotz is an evolution of [Dotted](https://github.com/volllly/Dotted).
+Rotz is an evolution of [Dotted](https://github.com/volllly/Dotted).

 ## Status
  This project is still in development.